Speeding Offence Solicitors

 However, if you accumulate more than 12 points within a three year period you will be automatically disqualified from driving.
 In other words, your licence will be suspending and you will have a driving ban.

 Current speed limits in the UK are 20mph or 30mph in built-up areas; 60mph on single carriageways; and 70mph on dual carriage and motorways.
-Depending on the type and level of speeding offence you have committed, an endorsement code and a number of penalty points will be put on your driving record for four years; these include:
+Depending on the type and level of speeding driving offence you have committed, an endorsement code and a number of penalty points will be put on your driving record for four years.
+These include:

 SP10 – exceeding goods vehicle speed limits; 3-6 points

-SP20 – exceeding speed limit for type of vehicle (excludes goods or passenger vehicles); 3-6 points
+SP20 – exceeding the speed limit for the type of vehicle (excludes goods or passenger vehicles); 3-6 points

-SP30 – exceeding statutory speed limit on public road; 3-6 points
+SP30 – exceeding the statutory speed limit on a public road; 3-6 points

 SP40 – exceeding passenger vehicle speed limit; 3-6 points